+Our work began in 2008 when we started to formalize our efforts to protect and grow value by proactively considering broader stakeholder issues as part of our investment process.
 In 2009, we became a signatory to the United Nations-backed Principles for Responsible Investment (PRI) and helped to develop the guidelines for responsible investing as a member of the American Investment Council.
 In 2013, we codified our own global Private Equity ESG Policy and began communicating it to our employees.
 In 2020, we replaced this policy with KKR’s Responsible Investment Policy, which articulates our approach to integrating the consideration of ESG risks and value creation opportunities into investment processes across various asset classes globally.1

 These principles and this policy, included below, serve as valuable platforms for formalizing and focusing our responsible investment efforts, raising internal awareness, and providing a common language and set of expectations for our investment partners, our portfolio company management teams, and other stakeholders.

 At KKR, a cross-functional, global team is dedicated to the management of our responsible investment strategy, implementing it across relevant asset classes, industries, and geographies.
 ESG issues are managed like other business issues and as part of the existing investment process.
 This means that internal experts at KKR partner across investment teams and geographies to enable and support the consideration of these issues in investment decisions.
 Our focus on remaining integrated, versus treating ESG management as a standalone activity, has become even more important as the organization has grown in size and complexity.
 Learn more about how we govern responsible investment here.